 Stable, corps, and regimental belts are widely used in the armies of the Commonwealth of Nations and many of the New Zealand ones are derived from those of the British Army.

 The New Zealand Army has two equally rewarding career streams; Officers and Soldiers.
-Both are available within the main job categories: Combat and Security, Medical and Health, Engineering, Intelligence, IT and Communications, Logistics and Administration.
+Both are available within the main job categories: Combat and Security, Specialist, Medical and Health, Apprenticeship, Engineering and Technical, Intelligence, IT and Communications, Hospitality, Logistics and Administration and the Army Reserve.

 Interested to learn more about our trades or how you can step towards a Defence career, visit these pages: